djpascoe/kinkLUT/README.md

 # kinkLUT
-A lookup table for analysis of coronal look kink oscillations
+A lookup table for analysis of coronal loop kink oscillations